-Never look at ugly power cords again thanks to this brilliant $24 Amazon find
+Never look at ugly power cords again, thanks to this brilliant $24 Amazon find

 It's a pesky downside to the miraculous tech-driven world we live in: The more gadgets we own, the more unsightly cables and wires we have dangling, tangling and winding around our homes.
 If there only were an easy way to corral that sprawling mess.
 (Spoiler alert: There is!).
 Enter the Sleek Socket Ultra-Thin Outlet Cover, an inexpensive way to manage the rats' nest that's accumulated around your electronics.

+The Sleek Socket is a handy three-outlet power strip that stays out of sight while leading into one inconspicuous cover.

-Meanwhile, the Sleek Socket Electrical Outlet Cover has a three-foot cable itself that can be easily hidden away behind your electronics, clamped to your baseboard or stowed behind your workstation.
+The Sleek Socket Electrical Outlet Cover has a three-foot cable itself that can be easily hidden away behind your electronics, clamped to your baseboard or stowed behind your workstation.
 The end result is a unified solution that blends into the background.
 It's perfect for apartment dwellers whose lease prevents them from a more invasive fix.

-The outlet cover is genius in its simplicity: All you do is plug it into the socket and the three-foot extension cord can be maneuvered under, around and over any nearby obstacles so you can easily power up your necessities.
+The Sleek Socket is genius in its simplicity: All you do is plug it into the socket and the eight-foot extension cord can be maneuvered under, around and over any nearby obstacles so you can easily power up your necessities.

-It has over 41,000 five-star reviews on Amazon from verified buyers.
-"So first off, I have to say this is a genius idea!" said one.
-"I highly recommend this product because it completely solves the issue of wasting two perfectly usable outlets behind cabinets or shelves.
-Not to mention each extension cord has an extra three plugs so you literally get triple the number of plugs from one outlet."
+It's received more than 46,000 five-star reviews on Amazon from verified buyers.
+"Stops us from wasting an outlet," began one.
+"We have an older home, so we don't have as many outlets as what is now required.
+We now get to use every outlet we have in the living room.
+And these work perfectly for behind the bookshelves because they're so tall."

 "These Sleek Sockets are extremely easy to use," said another.
-"You just plug them in, direct the cord, and hide the plugs.
+"You just plug them in, direct the cord and hide the plugs.
 I thought it was really nice that Sleek Socket also created an inverted plug so that I could direct cords upwards (for the TV in my office)."

 Use it in bathrooms and kitchens to make them more functional and streamlined.
 And in bedrooms and living rooms, it keeps furniture flush against walls and no tangled eyesore of cords within view.